 Our curriculum builds on fundamentals to promote a hands-on, discovery approach to learning.
 Children work both independently and in groups on projects that stimulate their powers of logic and imagination.
 Creative problem solving, divergent thinking, research, and self-evaluation are emphasized in each classroom, in tandem with more traditional skills.
 At the same time, our children are assisted in developing essential social skills; sensitivity to and respect for others, effective communication and self-esteem.
 Guiding them are talented educators whose awareness of the needs of intellectually gifted children inspires teaching that is both dynamic and nurturing.

 During the summer of 2012, several Anderson School teachers and administrators developed and codified a K-8 Grading Policy.
+It was refined further in 2013 and again in 2014.
 You can find Grading Policy information for parents here.
+(You may need to download the document from Google Drive.)

 All art lessons are aligned with the curriculum and standards set forth by the NYC Blueprint for Teaching and Learning in the Arts, the New York State Learning Standards for the Arts and the National Visual Art Standards.
 The lessons work to support the standards of other disciplines such as math, literacy, science, social studies and technology.
 Students are expected to develop their abilities to communicate visually, orally and in written form within the Art Room/Studio.
 We use student artwork, art reproductions, children’s art books, picture books and technology to assist us in furthering these goals.
 The artistic development of each child is a blueprint for how we approach these goals.
 Children learn best when their learning matters to them – when it’s connected to their lives and experiences – and filled with wonder, joy and fun!

 Using laptop computers, students in grades 2-5 are introduced to computer languages, word processing, databases and typing.
-Computers are also available in every classroom.
+Computers are also available in every classroom as well as in our Library Media Center.

 Students in grades 6-8 utilize Apple laptop computers throughout the curriculum in social studies, English, math and science.
 They also receive advanced technology instruction.